 Open stairs climb up to an expedient and low mezzanine playroom in the loft, with an overlooking balcony.

+Off the living room, an expansive and comprehensively equipped family kitchen complete with Aga range, annexes the southerly aspect of the cottage.
 This space is shared with a generous dining table, leather and chrome chairs, marble floors and a wood burning stove that together imbue a contemporary character to this multifunctional room.

 French doors in a span of elegantly draped glazing open south onto a spacious front terrace.